jarbus/jarbus.github.io/content/blog/growth-and-decay.md

 She had listed to the original soundtrack for *Mamma Mia!
 Here we go again* more than one hundred times over the past four months.
 If Ari knew how hard it would be for her to leave '44's side, she'd have brought at least twenty or thirty records.
 And after what Rob said happened to 0x01-2, she wouldn't risk getting high.

-Ari walked over to one of the black plastic storage bins she stashed in the corner of the lab, popped the lid, and grabbed the infant-sized rad-suit.
-Underneath was Watsky's *X Infinity*---she forgot she stashed it there.
+Ari walked over to one of the black plastic storage bins she stashed in the corner of the lab, popped the lid, and grabbed the small rad-suit.
+Underneath was Watsky's *X Infinity*---she'd forgotten she'd stashed it there.

-She replaced the storage lid, walked over to the record player, swapped out *Mamma Mia!* with *X Infinity*, then headed towards the gestator and placed the radsuit on the floor beside it.
-As the vinyl turned, sounds of traffic filled the air for the first time in decades.
+After carefully replacing the storage lid, Ari swapped *Mamma Mia!* with X Infinity and placed the rad suit on the floor.
+The vinyl began to turn, and sounds of traffic filled the air for the first time in decades.

 She paused the gestator, and drained the chamber's makeshift synthetic amniotic fluid.
-The car horns started to hold as one longer, continuous notes.
-By the time the fluid finished draining into the adjacent repurposed propane tank, all the horns had merged into a single, drawn out blare.
+The car horns began to blend into one long, continuous note.
+The fluid finished draining into the adjacent repurposed propane tank.

 The gestator's door unlocked.
-The blare became transforming into a strong bass-filled synth.
+The blare transformed into a strong bass-filled synth.

 > *Nothing matters,*